msanpe/robobitgame/README.md

 	- Miguel Sancho
 	- Fernando Verdejo

---Proyecto Amstrad CPC RA 2016--
+Amstrad CPC 464 game with AI for our Automatic Reasoning course and for the 2016 cpcretrodev competition.